theharrychen/TankRoyale/README.md

 # TankRoyale
   Tank Royale is a multiplayer game in which players control tanks by moving and shooting.
 Movement and shooting occurs in all four cardinal directions.
-The objective of the game is to eliminate all the other tanks being the last tank standing.
-The current version is text-based and lacks the ability for tanks to turn.
-Future versions will exsist on a GUI and feature turning, as well as animation.
+The objective of the game is to eliminate all the other tanks and be the last tank standing.
+The current version is text-based and turn-based.
+Future versions will exist on a GUI and implement turning movement, as well as animation.

 # Prerequisites
 To play Tank Royale you must have a recent version of java development kit(JDK) installed on your computer.